coleifer/peewee/docs/peewee/overview.rst

 once can be applied anywhere (consistent), and that small pieces can be treated like building blocks to build larger, reusable pieces.

+By promoting re-use and query composition, the likelihood of introducing typos and one-off errors is significantly reduced.
+Furthermore, there's no messy string concatenation voodoo or other hacks that seem to crop up when working with SQL strings.

 Let's take a look at how this plays out in practice, using the *User* and *Note* example models from the earlier section.